isovector/draconian-results/pho.md

 -   Tai-Chi
 -   Low intensity Barre classes

-Businesses, recreation centres or other organizations that organize or operate low intensity group fitness activities must follow the restrictions in the order, including a COVID-19 Safety Plan developed following public health guidelines.

--   [Public Health Guidelines for Group Low Intensity Exercise -- December 14, 2020 (PDF,
-    490KB)]

 #### Gyms and recreation facilities

 Gyms and recreation facilities that offer individual workouts and personal training sessions can remain open as long as they have a COVID-19 Safety Plan that is strictly followed.

 ### Sports